U.S. Henry Hub spot natgas tumbles to 10-year low

 MOGADISHU A car bomb ripped through a market in Mogadishu on Sunday, killing 39 people and injuring around 50, a local official said, days after Somalia elected a new president.

-NEW YORK Benchmark spot natural gas prices slid to their lowest level in more than 10 years Friday, pressured by persistent mild weather and record-high supplies that have dragged down the gas futures market for weeks.
+NEW YORK, April 20 Benchmark U.S. spot natural gas prices slid to their lowest mark in more than 10 years early Friday, pressured by mild spring weather and record-high supplies that have dragged down the gas futures market for weeks.

 While natural gas futures on the New York Mercantile Exchange have hit fresh 10-year lows in eight of the past nine trading sessions, cash prices had held near two-year lows despite crumbling demand and bloated inventories.

-Gas for weekend delivery at the nation's benchmark supply point Henry Hub in Louisiana slid to $1.82 per million British thermal units, its lowest price since December 2001, breaking below the two-year low of $1.83, Reuters data showed.
+Gas for weekend delivery at the nation's benchmark supply point Henry Hub NG-W-HH in Louisiana slid to an early average of $1.82 per million British thermal units, its lowest price since December 2001, after breaking below the two-year low of $1.83 per mmBtu, Reuters data showed.

-With high temperatures in the big consuming regions of the country mostly in the 70s degrees Fahrenheit recently, few traders expected any rise in prices until hotter weather arrives to kick up air conditioning loads.
+With high temperatures in key consuming regions of the nation mostly in the 70s degrees Fahrenheit recently, few traders expect much upside in prices until hotter weather arrives to kick up air conditioning loads.

 "Seasonality for natural gas, or the shoulders months between the heating and cooling season, are typically low-demand months," said Chris Jarvis, president of Caprock Risk Management in Rye, New Hampshire.